-Cluster analysis is a powerful tool to reduce the complexity of large and high dimensional data.
-When non-Euclidean data are encountered, one needs to choose the appropriate clustering methods carefully.
-In this paper, we demonstrate that common pre-processing procedures employed in time course microarray analysis such as standardization and gene filtering based on the functional F-test, often result in data that reside on a sphere.
+Cluster analysis is a powerful tool to reduce the complexity of large, highdimensional data.
+Common pre-processing procedures employed in time course microarray analysis, such as standardization and gene filtering based on the functional F-test, often result in data that reside on a sphere.
 Such data are essentially directional data, meaning that the direction of the data vector is relevant, not its magnitude.
 Specialized cluster analysis method such as SK-means is most appropriate for such data.

-One crucial element of a good cluster analysis is to determine a good estimate of the number of clusters K. While there has been a sizable literature on this for clustering data on an Euclidean space, there has been very little work related to clustering spherical data.
-Classical model selection methods such as AIC and BIC do not work properly for spherical data because they are designed for Euclidean data and they tend to under-penalize the log-likelihood, as shown in our numerical examples.
-More specifically, AIC and BIC, as well as many other model selection methods such as AICc (Hurvich and Tsai, 1989) and MDL (minimum description length, Hansen and Yu (2009)) has the following form where $\alpha(n)$ is either of order O(1) (AIC, AICc, and MDL) or $\log n$ (BIC).
-On the other hand, the penalty term of ICCC is of order $n \log K$ , which provides enough penalty for circular cluster analysis.
+A crucial element of a good cluster analysis is a good estimate of the number of clusters K. While there has been a considerable literature on this when clustering data on an Euclidean space, there has been very little work related to clustering spherical data.
+Classical model selection methods such as AIC and BIC do not work properly for spherical data because they tend to under-penalize the log-likelihood, as shown in our numerical examples.
+More specifically, AIC and BIC, as well as many other model selection methods such as AICc (Hurvich and Tsai (1989)) and MDL (minimum description length, Hansen and Yu (2001)) have the form where $\alpha(n)$ is either of order O(1) (AIC, AICc, and MDL) or log n (BIC).
+The penalty term of ICCC is of order $n \log K$ , which provides enough penalty for circular cluster analysis.

-$$I = -2\log \hat{L}n(K) + \alpha(n)K \tag{5.1}$$
+$$I = -2\log \hat{L}n(K) + \alpha(n)K, \qquad (5.1)$$

 One culprit for the under-performing of AIC and BIC is the mixture model nature of SK-means.
-It has been known for a long time that the AIC/BIC formula do not hold in theory for finite mixture models (McLachlan and Peel, 2000) because the regularity conditions do not hold for these models.
-The other reason is that $\mathbb{R}^d$ and $S^1$ have very different geometric properties which are reflected in the fundamentally different probabilistic models for the K-means and SK-means algorithms.
+It has been known for a long time that the AIC/BIC formula do not hold in theory for finite mixture models (McLachlan and Peel (2000)) because regularity conditions do not hold for these models.
+Then too, $\mathbb{R}^d$ and $S^1$ have very different geometric properties which are reflected in the fundamentally different probabilistic models for the K-means and SK-means algorithms.

-In this paper, we develop a novel model selection criterion to select K for clustering circular data, using the fact that the SK-means method is equivalent to a generative model consisting of a mixture of Langevin distribution.
-Dubbed as information criterion for circular clustering (ICCC), this new criterion is derived from the asymptotic property of the maximum likelihood of the Langevin mixture distribution.
-The computation of ICCC is very easy, which enables the selection of a globally optimal K. Through the study of both simulated data and a time course microarray data, we demonstrate that ICCC produces better estimates of K than other existing methods, such as GAP and MR.
+We have developed a novel model selection criterion to select K for clustering circular data, using the fact that the SK-means method is equivalent to a generative model consisting of a mixture of the Langevin distribution.
+Dubbed information criterion for circular clustering (ICCC), this criterion is derived from the asymptotic property of the maximum likelihood of the Langevin mixture distribution.
+The computation of ICCC is quite easy, which enables the selection of a globally optimal K. Through the study of simulated data and a time course microarray data set, we show that ICCC produces better estimates of K than such other existing methods as GAP and MR.

-A natural next step is to extend ICCC for high dimensional spheres ( $S^{d-1}$ , $d \geq 3$ ).
-This extension is not trivial and requires further investigations.
+A natural next step is to extend ICCC to high-dimensional spheres $(S^{d-1}, d \ge 3)$ .
+This is not trivial.
 The derivation of ICCC depends on the "midpoint rule" in Lemma S5.1 and the convergence results in Lemma S5.3 which basically says that when $n \to \infty$ , the best clustering of points generated from uniform distribution is an even partition of $S^1$ .